MartianZenMonk/anatta2/readme.md

 - copy folder m_tapaguno to m_yourname
 - cd m_yourname
 - python3 anatta.py
+- note. need webcam for motion detect for terminating some functions

 You may have to install the following packages
 - pip3 install vosk